adsmetanina/ada-machine-learning-eco726/README.md

 # Evaluating the Impact of the ADA

 Final project code for ECO726 at Hunter College, Program & Policy Evaluation.
 This repository contains an analysis of the Americans w/ Disabilities Act (ADA) using machine learning tools to assess its impact on the earnings of individuals w/ disabilities.
 The project replicates and updates the findings of Acemoglu and Angrist (2001) using CPS data from 1988 to 1997.
+The final project submitted in December 2024.

 ## File